ClaraMarquardt/ehR/package_management/contribution_guide.md

 - **_Function-Level Documentation_**:

--- Function titles/description fields need to end with a '.' to ensure that the function_overview.csv file is correctly generated.
+	[x] Function titles/description fields need to end with a '.' to ensure that the function_overview.csv file is correctly generated.
 Titles should be short (1 line at most).
 Where no description is given the field should be presented as a place holder: #' \

--- The overall structure of the header file should follow the following example:
+	[x] The overall structure of the header file should follow the following example:

 ```
 #' Expand a list of icd9 code ranges.